richardkhillah/pigzj/README.txt

 This balance is critical.
 If the thread-to-processor ratio is too high (i.e., more than 4 threads per processor, say), then we run into software scheduling issues.
-The Software scheduler runs heuristics to deterime the optimal number of threads to use per core.
-If a user defines more threads than the scheduler can efficiently schedule, the scheduler may do one of the following to use the threads a user defined:
+The Software scheduler runs heuristics to determine the optimal number of threads to use per core.
+If a user defines more threads than the scheduler can efficiently schedule, the scheduler may do one of the following:

 A) Diminish thread time-slices as the number of threads per core increases.
 This has the effect of "cramming" more threads on a single core (for the same OS provided timeslice).
 Here are the side effects:
-    1) Less dedicated per-thread core time and
+    1) Less dedicated per-thread core time
     2) Increase in context-switching time between threads

 B) Keep the thread-to-core ratio the same and spread threads out over